SumoLogic/sumologic-otel-collector/docs/migration.md

 If your multiline logs have a known end pattern use the `line_end_pattern` option.

-More information is available in [filelogreceiver documentation][multiline].
+More information is available in [Filelog Receiver documentation][multiline].

 ### Remote File Source